abecms/abecms/docs-old/abe-tags.md

 # WARNING: THE FOLLOWING EXAMPLE ARE NOT IMPLEMENTED YET

-Multiple abe attribute into the same HTML tag.
+Multiple abe attributes into the same HTML tag.

 ```html
 <html>